 It is first helpful to know that there are two types of ‘money plants’.
 The Jade – commonly known as the Money Plant and the other, Pachira Aquatica – commonly known as the Money Tree.

-The Jade is typically grown indoors and borrows itself from the bonsai in the way it grows like a miniature tree.
+The Jade is typically grown indoors, in colder climates, and borrows itself from the bonsai in the way it grows like a miniature tree.
 It is also a succulent that retains water well within its leaves, just like cactus plants.
 The leaves are a thick oval shape, with shiny dark green and possibly red colored outer edge’s.
 These plants can produce white/pink flowers in the right conditions, once they have reached matured.

 Pachira Aquatica.
 Pachira Aquatica is a tropical evergreen tree.
 Actually known for its beautiful large, coconut-like fruit and glossy shine to its leaves.
 The fruits that it bares are green oval pods.
 The seeds are within the fruits, which swell until the green oval pods burst.
 Money trees are more commonly grown as a small houseplant.
 Pachira Aquatica trees can grow up to 60 feet, when grown in their native habitats.
 A native of many Countries such as Africa, Asia, Mexico, North and South America.